msbazzik/LocationReminder/README.md

-# Location Reminder

-Location Reminder is an Android Kotlin app which represents a TODO list with location reminders that remind the user to do something when the user is at a specific location.
+[Location Reminder](https://github.com/msbazzik/LocationReminder) is an Android Kotlin app which represents a TODO list with location reminders that remind the user to do something when the user is at a specific location.
 The app will require the user to create an account and login to set and access reminders.